Ruchita-0310/Diatom_consortium_genomics/data_analysis.md

 10_make_FINAL_clean_BRAKER_isoform_table.py
   Creates the final clean BRAKER4 isoform-level table.
 It keeps one row per BRAKER4 protein isoform, adds compartment from contig ID, adds only yes/no *Phaeodactylum tricornutum* status, and removes all PT detail columns.

+01_fastqc_hic_reads.slurm
+  Runs FastQC and MultiQC on the paired-end Hi-C FASTQ files to check raw read quality before mapping.

+02_map_hic_to_whole_assembly.slurm
+  Maps Hi-C read pairs to the polished whole assembly with BWA-MEM and summarizes read-level and contig-level mapping with samtools.

+03_yahs_whole_assembly.slurm
+  Performs exploratory whole-assembly Hi-C scaffolding with YaHS and compares input and output assembly statistics.

+04_make_hic_contig_mapping_tables.sh
+  Converts `samtools idxstats` output into contig-level Hi-C presence/absence tables and summary counts.

+05_extract_intercontig_contacts.sh
+  Extracts MAPQ-filtered inter-contig Hi-C contacts from the BAM file and counts contact support for each contig pair.

+06_summarize_yahs_agp.sh
+  Summarizes the YaHS AGP file to check whether contigs were joined, split, or left as single-contig scaffolds.
 ```

 Deprecated all-hit TPM scripts and GBK organelle-merging scripts were not used in the final clean table.
 The accepted final output remains BRAKER4 isoform-based and does not collapse gene IDs or append GenBank-derived organelle rows.